cashubtc/nutshell/README.md

 ## Easy Install: Nutshell mint

 The easiest way to get a mint running is through Docker.

-You can build the image yourself by running the following command.
+You can build the image yourself.
+Clone this repository and change to its directory.
 Make sure to adjust the environment variables in `docker-compose.yaml`.
+Then run the following command.

 ```bash
 docker compose up mint
 ```

-Alternatively, you can use the pre-built Docker images, see [Running a mint](#docker).
+Alternatively, you can simply use the pre-built Docker images, see [Running a mint](#docker).

 ## Manual install: Poetry
 These steps help you install Python via pyenv and Poetry.
 If you already have Poetry running on your computer, you can skip this step and jump right to [Install Cashu](#poetry-install-cashu).